manuf10/pngreplay-poc/README.md

 }
 ```

-In the frame after loading the game and input state from the PNG, we must skip reading the new input, because we want to use the input we've just restored.
-For this game, it doesn’t make any difference because the crash is always caused by the ball’s own movement, not the player.
+After loading the game and input data from the PNG, we must skip reading inputs for one frame, because we want to use the input state that was registered right before the crash happened (instead of overwriting it with the new input).
+For this sample in particular, it doesn’t make any difference because the crash is always caused by the ball’s own movement, not the player.

-See
+If you want to read the code, see these:
 - `QueuePNGReplay(string gameScreenshotPath)`
 - `OnUnhandledException(object sender, UnhandledExceptionEventArgs e)`
 - `SavePNG(string fileName, string gameStateChunkId = "gaMe")`